AmrDeveloper/Amun/docs/reference/variables.md

-In Jot to declare a new variable you should use the keyword `var` with optional type
+In Amun to declare a new variable you should use the keyword `var` with optional type

 ```
 var x = 10;